Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms: Discussion

 While our work is an important step forward towards prioritizing hypothesis validation, we note that validating natural language hypotheses is difficult, and several open challenges remain.
 Because retrieving all of the images that match each text description hypothesis is difficult and expensive, we follow \citet{gao2022adaptive} and approximate the model's performance on the group by retrieving a sample of matching images.
 Unfortunately, the retrieved sample may not be representative of the model's performance on all images in the group; thus, we compare the model's performance to another retrieved sample to account for the implicit bias of our retrieval process (details in Appendix B).
 For these reasons, our calculated performance gaps are only an \emph{approximation} of the model's performance on each group.
 Despite these limitations, we found that all of our experimental findings were consistent across a range of ablations to our approximation strategy (Appendix I.4).
 We believe that identifying inexpensive ways to retrieve a sample that matches a natural language hypothesis is an important direction for future work.

 Finally, our study focuses on the task of describing where the model underperforms \emph{in natural language}.
-We asked users to describe the underperforming groups in words because doing so is a prerequisite for several downstream actions one might take to address the behavior, and more broadly for communicating about the behavior with a wider set of stakeholders.
-We acknowledge that natural language hypotheses are imperfect for many use cases due to their implicit subjectivity or under-specification in some contexts.
-For example, if a practitioner hypothesizes that her object detection model underperforms at detecting stop signs in photos where they are ``\emph{far away from the camera}'', determining which photos qualify is under-specified from her description alone (just how far away is ``far away''?).
-Developing a more formal, yet simultaneously accessible ``domain-specific language'' \citep{wu-etal-2019-errudite} for users' hypotheses is an open direction for future work.
+We asked users to describe the underperforming groups in words because doing so is a prerequisite for several downstream actions one might take to address the behavior, and for communicating about the behavior with a wider set of stakeholders.
+We acknowledge that natural language hypotheses are imperfect for many use cases due to the implicit subjectivity or under-specification of natural language in some contexts.
+For example, if a practitioner hypothesizes that her object detection model underperforms at detecting stop signs in photos where they are ``\emph{far away from the camera}'', determining which photos qualify as ``far away'' is under-specified from her description alone.
+Developing a more formal, yet simultaneously accessible ``domain-specific language'' \citep{desai2015program, wu-etal-2019-errudite} for users' hypotheses is an open direction for future work.

-\section{7 {}{} Conclusion}
+\section{Conclusion}

 While a growing number of works develop new slice discovery tools to help people discover where their model underperforms, there has been little evaluation of if, and how, humans can make sense of their output.
 In our controlled user study with $15$ participants, we found preliminary evidence that existing tools may offer some benefit relative to a naive baseline of examining a random sample of errors.
 Our results also challenge several dominant assumptions shared by past work on slice discovery.